16 Clever Coffee Can Hacks You’ll Wish You’d Known Sooner

 Emptied all of the coffee out of the coffee can?
 Don't throw it out!
 Here are 16 genius ways to put an old coffee can to work all around the house.

 If you have more belts than you have places to hang them up, just roll them up and store them in a large, clean coffee can with a clear lid.
 Large coffee cans are just the right size to keep belts from creasing and a clear lid will let you find each belt easily.
-Here’s the best way to pack a belt when you’re going on vacation.

 To fashion a coffee can into a sturdy bird feeder, begin with a full can and open the top only halfway.
 (Pour the coffee into an airtight container.)
 Then open the bottom of the can halfway the same way.
 Carefully bend the cut ends down inside the can so the edges are not exposed to cut you.
 Punch a hole in the side of the can at both ends, where it will be the ‘top’ of the feeder and put some wire through each end to make a hanger.
-Check out these other tricks to attract more birds to your backyard.

 To make a bank for the children or a collection can for a favourite charity, use a utility knife to cut a slit in the centre of the plastic lid of a coffee can.
 Tape decorative paper or adhesive plastic to the sides of the “bank”; for a collection can, use the sides of the can to highlight the name of the charity you are helping.